top of page

 What are the parking arrangements near the allotments

-New controlled parking rules are being implemented on Rosendale Road and Lovelace Road from 2nd October 2023.
-There are new loading bays with 30 minute restrictions by the Upper and Lower Lovelace gates (no return within 2 hours), and all other parking bays are Parking Permit only or Pay by Phone between 12 noon and 2pm Monday to Friday (only 1 hour allowed).
+Controlled parking rules came into force on Rosendale Road and Lovelace Road from 2nd October 2023.
+There are loading bays with 30 minute restrictions by the Upper and Lower Lovelace gates (no return within 2 hours), and all other parking bays are Parking Permit only or Pay by Phone between 12 noon and 2pm Monday to Friday (only 1 hour allowed).
+It is possible to move from one parking area to another to pay for 2 hours e.g. From Lovelace Road to Rosendale Road parking bays

-It will no longer be possible to park in the bay outside the main gate, this has double yellow lines.
-Stores deliveries will still be possible with arrangement with Lambeth Council, but members will need to find a parking space to offload material and tools.
+It is no longer be possible to park in the bay outside the main gate, this has double yellow lines.
+Stores deliveries are still be possible with arrangement with Lambeth Council, but members will need to find a parking space to offload material and tools.

 For up to date information on the implementation of the CPZ and Healthy Route see https://rosendalerd.commonplace.is